Former Kearsley H.S. football coach off field, but not out of classroom

 GENESEE TOWNSHIP, Mich.
 (WJRT) - Some Kearsley High School students say they were surprised Monday, when they got to school and saw the former head football coach in class.

-ABC 12 reported allegations of physical and verbal abuse by former coach Shawn Fitzgerald last week.
-Some parents and students say they are upset, that while Fitzgerald was removed from coaching he's still teaching students.
+Some parents and students say they are upset that Shawn Fitzgerald, who was dismissed as varsity football coach last week amid allegations of physical and verbal abuse, continues teaching students at the school.

-It's estimated that at least 20 of the players from the team were in the classroom Monday afternoon.
+It's estimated that at least 20 of the players from the Kearsley football team were in the classroom Monday afternoon.

-Heather Brandt, a mother of one of the football players, says that when her son asked to be removed from Fitzgerald's class, he was given the option to leave by school officials.
-However, she says the district told her that her son's high school credits would be impacted.
+Heather Brandt, a mother of one of the football players, said school officials gave her son the option to leave when he asked to be removed from Fitzgerald's class.
+However, administrators allegedly told her that her son's high school credits would be affected.

 "In August, we received a report of alleged physical contact between Coach Fitzgerald and a football player that had occurred during practice a week prior.
 Administration promptly and thoroughly investigated the matter and conducted interviews with multiple students, coaches, and parents.
 Disciplinary action was taken at that time.